 When that happens you need to be able to rely on your new advisers to act with complete independence and represent your best interests.
 You can be guaranteed of our absolute independence as we don’t act for defendants in such cases

-Christopher Longden, Director is able provide expert advice on professional negligence.
+Christopher Longden, Director is able to provide expert advice on professional negligence, alternatively, contact our Canterbury, London, Maidstone and Tenterden offices today.